mozillascience/studyGroup-GSOC/README.md

 * **Study Group** - Mozilla Study Groups are fun, informal meetups of your friends and colleagues from around your local institution or town to share skills, stories and ideas on using code for research, and explore open research practices.
 The goal is to create a friendly, no-pressure environment where people can share their work, ask for help on a coding problem, and learn and work together with their peers.
 Anyone can start a Study Group.
 * **Study Group Lead** - someone who forks the Study Group website repo, and begins leading a study group in his/her local community, with collaborators or without.
 * **"Events"** - study group leads organize "events" or informal in-person meetings via the `_posts` directory (like [this one](https://github.com/aure-test/studyGroup/blob/gh-pages/_posts/2017-01-20-rnoobs.markdown)) and the issues like ([this one](https://github.com/aure-test/studyGroup/issues/1)) in their forked [Study Group websites](https://github.com/mozillascience/studyGroup).
 There is a guide for this in the Study Group [README - how to setup your site](https://github.com/mozillascience/studyGroup#how-to-set-up-your-own-mozilla-study-group-website).
-* **Fork** - to create a copy of a repository on your own github, this is how Study Groups propogate: Study Group Leads create a Github account and select the "fork" button on the [Study Group Website](http://mozillascience.github.io/studyGroup/) homepage to create their own study group and begin customizing their website, planning events and activities for their community
+* **Fork** - to create a copy of a repository on your own github, this is how Study Groups propogate: Study Group Leads create a Github account and select the "fork" button on the [Study Group Website](http://mozillascience.github.io/studyGroup/) homepage to create their own study group and begin customizing their website, planning events and activities for their community.
+* **Submodule** - on Github, a repository embedded in your main repository, you can read more about this process and why you might want to do it [here](https://gist.github.com/gitaarik/8735255), it's how the Study Group Lessons are logged in our Lessons repo.